ChristopheJacquet/PiFmRds/README.md

 This will generate an FM transmission on 107.9 MHz, with default station name (PS), radiotext (RT) and PI-code, without audio.
 The radiofrequency signal is emitted on GPIO 4 (pin 7 on header P1).

-You can add monophonic or stereophonic audio by referencing a WAV file as follows:
+You can add monophonic or stereophonic audio by referencing an audio file as follows:

 ```
-sudo ./pi_fm_rds -wav sound.wav
+sudo ./pi_fm_rds -audio sound.wav
 ```

 To test stereophonic audio, you can try the file `stereo_44100.wav` provided.